anders94/postgres-evm/README.md

 # PostgreSQL-EVM

-This project implements an Ethereum Virtual Machine (EVM) backed by a PostgreSQL database.
-It uses `revm` for the EVM implementation and provides a standard Ethereum JSON-RPC interface.
+Implements the Ethereum Virtual Machine (EVM) backed by a PostgreSQL database.
+Uses `revm` for the EVM implementation and provides a standard Ethereum JSON-RPC interface.

 ## Features